Thumbone1/Picture-Book/README.md

 # Olivers Picture Book

-This program is a simple photo viewer that I use to help my kiddo learn new words He really loves going through new pictures and telling us what they are.
+This program is a simple photo viewer that I use to help my kiddo learn new words.

+He really loves going through new pictures and telling us what they are.